rhiller/pi-thermometer/README.md

 if you decide to remove the script from the startup sequence run:
   update-rc.d -f thermometer remove

 The checkup script pings the default gateway every 10 minutes and reboots the Pi if it doesn't get a response.
 This is to recover from issues with the USB WiFi adapter.
+To stop the check, remove it from /etc/cron.d

 The temperature sensors are wired in parallel with a single 4.7K pullup resistor